MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 I plan to put 1000 items in a hash table, and I want the average number of accesses in a successful search to be about 3.0.

 - About how big should the array be if I use open addressing with linear probing?
+A - 3000
 - About how big should the array be if I use chained hashing?
+A - At least 1000/3
 -----

 ## Q3

 Define collision in a hash table.
+A - Collision is where a item gets a key to a slot that is already taken.
+You must find the next available

 -----

 ## Q4

 If you're picking a table size for your hash table, which sizes should you stay away from?
+A - You should stay away from numbers that are powers of 2 and mulitples of 10.
+Prime numbers are ideal.

 -----

 ## Q5

 What is generally a good choice for a load factor (&lambda;) when using open addressing?
+A - You want you load factor to be less than 1

 ## Q6

 Is the choice for load factor (&lambda;) the same when using open addressing?
+A- No, because of the linked lists it is acceptable to have a load factor above 1.

 ## Q7

 Draw a hash table with open addressing and a size of 9.
 Use the hash function `k%9`.
 Insert the keys: 5, 29, 20, 0, 27 and 18 into your table (in that order).
+A-

+Open addressing with linear probing as collision resolution

+0       1       2      3      4       5       6       7       8
+0      18      29      20     27      5

 -----

 ## Q8

 What is the correct formula for the load factor?
+A - Number of entries dived by capacity of the array

 -----